 Unfortunately, given that children are dependent on their parents, if God judges the parents worthy of death, realistically, the children are probably going to die anyway.
-The parents, by sinning, should realize they are bringing judgement not only on themselves, but on their dependent children, and so if anyone should be held guilty of the premature death of these children when God judged their cities, it would be their parents, not God.
+The parents, by sinning, should realize they are bringing judgement not only on themselves, but also on their dependent children, and so if anyone should be held guilty of the premature death of these children when God judged their cities, it would be their parents, not God.

 But an objector might say that, for example, in Israel's conquering of Jericho, instead of killing everyone (Josh.
 6:17), God should have told them to spare the children.
 While this would seem to be compassionate, I think it would have been ultimately impractical.